 To get the best sound from the Playbar, you need to stand it on its edge – which then runs the risk of obstructing your TV screen.
 No such issues with the new Sonos Arc.

 If you’ve got no intention of wall-mounting, the obvious course of action is to buy the Playbase.
-As the name suggests, this is a soundbase rather than a soundbar, which means it’s designed to support a television – some TVs with feet at either end will straddle it rather neatly.
+As the name suggests, this is a soundbase rather than a soundbar, which means it’s designed to support a television – although some TVs with feet at either end will actually straddle it rather neatly.

 That’s made possible by the Playbase’s height.
 Measuring just 5.8cm tall, it is much wider and deeper, giving the impression of a design that puts function before form.
 It’s solidly built, and the precisely machined holes that cover the device for maximum air control are pretty cool.

 The four Sonos TV speakers are available in black or white and the Arc, Beam and Playbase have capacitive touch controls.
 As the oldest of the bunch, the Playbar makes do with older-style, physical buttons.

 The core features of Sonos products are there regardless of which of these Sonos soundbars you buy.

-Support for practically every music streaming service under the sun, the ability to work with other Sonos speakers in a multi-room set-up, and the option to add two of the company’s music speakers (the Play:1, One, One SL, Play:3 or Play:5) as surrounds and/or the Sub for extra bass are all here.
+Support for practically every music streaming service under the sun, the ability to work with other Sonos speakers in a multi-room set-up, and the option to add two of the company’s music speakers (the Play:1, One, One SL, Play:3 or Play:5 or Five) as surrounds and/or the Sub for extra bass are all here.

 Both the Arc and Beam also offer voice control, with support for Amazon Alexa and Google Assistant, plus some Apple Siri commands using an iPhone or iPad.

-Unlike the Playbar and Playbase, which rely on an optical connection to get sound from your TV, the Arc and Beam uses HDMI ARC (there is an optical adapter too).
-The Arc also adds eARC support, to ensure it can handle those Dolby Atmos signals from TVs that can output it.
+Unlike the Playbar and Playbase, which rely on an optical connection to get sound from your TV, the Arc and Beam use HDMI ARC (there is an optical adapter too).
+The Arc also adds eARC support, to ensure it can handle higher quality Dolby Atmos signals from TVs that can output it.